nshubina/Portfolio/Test Cases/Rental Company/README.md

   <p>🔎 Before developing the test cases, I analyzed the requirements. </p>

   <p>
-   📝 Based on this analysis, I created individual decision tables for each requirement to keep the logic clear and manageable.
+   📝 Based on this analysis, I created individual <a href="https://github.com/nshubina/Portfolio/tree/bca24141f9b420e8ce7e97e9d1b219d47ab43fb1/Test%20Design/Table%20Decision/Rental%20Company"> decision tables </a>for each requirement to keep the logic clear and manageable.
 Each table was
     optimized to avoid redundant or irrelevant checks, ensuring a clean and focused design.
   </p>